lxxxng/fitnesstracker/README.md

 ---

-## Tutorial Reference
-This project follows the tutorial available on YouTube: [Barbell Exercise Classification and Rep Counting Tutorial](https://www.youtube.com/watch?v=cCONIdrM2VI&list=PL-Y17yukoyy0sT2hoSQxn1TdV0J7-MX4K)
-It is one of the best tutorials with clear explanations and minimal bugs that can be easily fixed.

----

 ## Table of Contents
 1. [Introduction, Goal, and Dataset](#introduction-goal-and-dataset)
 2. [Converting Raw Data, Reading CSV Files, Splitting Data, Cleaning](#converting-raw-data-reading-csv-files-splitting-data-cleaning)